Saucy Smothered Chicken with Parmesan Grits is a quick and mouthwatering, decadent-tasting chicken dinner recipe.

 Directions

-- Melt butter in olive oil in skillet then add bell pepper, onions, and mushrooms, season with salt and pepper, and then saute until caramelized and tender, 6-7 minutes, stirring often to ensure vegetables don't burn.
+- Melt butter and olive oil in the skillet then add bell pepper, onions, and mushrooms, season with salt and pepper, and saute until caramelized and tender, 6-7 minutes, stirring often to ensure vegetables don't burn.
 Add chicken breasts back into skillet then pile vegetables on top.
 Add chicken broth then boil until liquid is reduced by a little more than half and chicken breasts are cooked through, stirring sauce every so often.

 - Scoop grits into bowls then add chicken and vegetables on top.
 Spoon pan sauce on top then sprinkle with green onions and serve.